nlpodyssey/spago/README.md

 <br>
 <p>

-> Currently, the main branch contains version v1, which differs substantially from version [v0.7](https://github.com/nlpodyssey/spago/tree/v0.7.0).
-For NLP-related features, check out the [Cybertron](https://github.com/nlpodyssey/cybertron) package!
-> The [CHANGELOG](https://github.com/nlpodyssey/spago/blob/main/CHANGELOG.md) details the major changes.
+> If you're interested in NLP-related functionalities, be sure to explore the [Cybertron](https://github.com/nlpodyssey/cybertron) package!

-A **Machine Learning** library written in pure Go designed to support relevant neural architectures in **Natural Language Processing**.
+Spago is a **Machine Learning** library written in pure Go designed to support relevant neural architectures in **Natural Language Processing**.

 Spago is self-contained, in that it uses its own lightweight computational graph both for training and